my-flow/fintex/README.md

 FinTex.transactions!(f, credentials, account) |> Enum.to_list # retrieve a list of transactions
 ```

-## Make a SEPA payment
+## Make a SEPA credit transfer
-A bank account contains a list of supported TAN schemes each of which can be used to make a SEPA payment.
-Pick a sender bank account (see above), add the receiver bank account (IBAN/BIC) and define the details:
+A bank account contains a list of supported TAN schemes each of which can be used to make a SEPA credit transfer.
+Pick a sender bank account (see above), add the recipient’s bank account (IBAN/BIC) and define the details:

 ```elixir
 payment = %{